Support study for an Impact Assessment on measures for the streamlining of TEN-T projects

 Accelerate the delivery of the TEN-T projects of highest EU added value (mostly cross-border in sustainable modes);

 Provide more legal certainty for the project promoters;

 Minimise the administrative burden for the project promoters leading to attracting private investors to the more sustainable modes of transport.

-At first, the project validates the identification and definition of problems and drivers related to permitting procedures of TEN-T projects.
-The analysis of an online public consultation provides insight to the views of various types of stakeholders and the situation in several Member States.
-A set of interviews, to relevant stakeholders, present further conclusions related to specific measures, and offer valuable lessons from good practices in a similar framework development, namely the permitting of TEN-E projects.
+At first, the project validated the identification and definition of problems and drivers related to permitting procedures of TEN-T projects.
+The analysis of an online public consultation provided insight to the views of various types of stakeholders and the situation in several Member States.
+A set of interviews, to relevant stakeholders, presented further conclusions related to specific measures, and offered valuable lessons from good practices in a similar framework development, namely the permitting of TEN-E projects.

-Then, the project performs an assessment of the economic, social and environmental impacts of different policy options, previously agreed upon with the EC.
-With this evaluation, it presents a comparison of the proposed solutions, and the identification of a policy option that is likely to maximise the net social benefits.
+Then, the project performed an assessment of the economic, social and environmental impacts of different policy options, previously agreed upon with the EC.
+With this evaluation, it presented a comparison of the proposed solutions, and the identification of a policy option that is likely to maximise the net social benefits.

-Rupprecht Consult is responsible for the analysis of the Online Public Consultation, assisted in the stakeholder consultation process and validation of the problem definition.
+Rupprecht Consult was responsible for the analysis of the online public consultation, assisted in the stakeholder consultation process and validation of the problem definition.

 No news available